ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 | AT5G06905 | cytochrome P450, family 712, subfamily A, polypeptide 2 | N,N | Y,Y | N |

 The identified orthologs of AT1G56650 (PAP1) in soybean were different between the tools (Table 4).
-OMA did not identified any orthologs.
-OrthoDB and Ensembl Plants identified several orthologs, and OrthoDB identified more orthologs than Ensembl Plants (GLYMA_09G235000 and GLYMA_18G261700 were not included in the OrthoDB v10.1).
+OMA did not identified any orthologs, while OrthoDB and Ensembl Plants identified several orthologs.
+As GLYMA_09G235000 and GLYMA_18G261700 were not included in the OrthoDB v10.1, OrthoDB identified more orthologs than Ensembl Plants.

 # Discussion